ron4fun/hashids.node.js/README.md

 #### Encrypting one number

 You can pass a unique salt value so your hashes differ from everyone else's.
-I use "**this is my salt**" as an example.
+I use "this is my salt" as an example.

 ```javascript